bizhuzhihan/Zctp/README.md

 Sketch of algorithm:
 --------
-I only explain how the function named cat works, for the function named dog is too simple.

 ```
 D: the array where texts of diagnosis are stored
 W: the 2D array where words are stored